yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 ## Summary

 API Manager is a licensed product running on top of API Gateway, and has the same deployment options as API Gateway: software installation, or virtualized deployment in Docker containers.
-For more information on API Gateway, see the [API Gateway Release Notes](/bundle/APIGateway_77_ReleaseNotes_allOS_en_HTML5/).
+For more information on API Gateway, see the [API Gateway 7.7.20200130 Release Notes](/docs/apim_relnotes/20200130_apigw_relnotes/).

 The software installation is available on Linux.
-For more details on supported platforms for software installation, see [System requirements](/csh?context=305&product=prod-api-gateway-77) in the [API Gateway Installation Guide](/bundle/APIGateway_77_InstallationGuide_allOS_en_HTML5/).
+For more details on supported platforms for software installation, see [System requirements](/docs/apim_installation/apigtw_install/system_requirements/).

 Docker deployment is supported on Linux.
-For a summary of the system requirements for a Docker deployment, see [System requirements](/csh?context=305&product=prod-api-gateway-77) in the [API Gateway Installation Guide](/bundle/APIGateway_77_InstallationGuide_allOS_en_HTML5/), and for more details see [What you need before you start](/csh?context=900&product=prod-api-gateway-77) in the [API Gateway Container Deployment Guide](/bundle/APIGateway_77_ContainerGuide_allOS_en_HTML5/).
+For a summary of the system requirements for a Docker deployment, see [Set up Docker environment](/docs/apim_installation/apigw_containers/docker_scripts_prereqs/).

 ## New features and enhancements